 For example, if you sell goods or services in Cleveland, you must file and pay Ohio sales taxes.

 States with economic nexus

 The states below do not have any economic nexus laws in place:

 - New Hampshire

-Keep in mind that five of the above states do not have sales tax.
-These states are Alaska, Delaware, Montana, New Hampshire, and Oregon.
+Keep in mind that four of the above states do not have sales tax.
+These states are Delaware, Montana, New Hampshire, and Oregon.
 Alaska also does not have sales tax, but some localities in Alaska enforce economic nexus.

 Again, 45 states plus D.C. do follow an economic nexus law.
 The following states have some form of economic nexus: